xuchen66/sphinx-emdocs/source/serialEM-note-flexible-timer.rst

 Background information
 ----------------------

-In SerialEM scripting, there are a few command with timer built in.
-For example, command ``LongOperation`` can take a few actions and with timer defined.
+In SerialEM scripting, there are a few commands with timer built in.
+For example, command ``LongOperation`` can take a few specific actions with timer defined.
 Here is one of the example:

 .. code-block:: ruby